SpiceDB

 - name: migrate

 The above example shows how to customize the SpiceDB cluster definition with additional configuration options.
-The patches
+The patches section allows you to modify the deployment of the SpiceDB cluster, including labels and annotations.

 For more information on the available configuration options, refer to the SpiceDB documentation.